section-engineering-education/engineering-education/content/articles/fcm-with-spring-and-angular/index.md

 In the backend, we set up a REST API to tell Firebase what notifications to send and where.
 In the front end, we learned how to subscribe to receive notifications even when the app is closed.

-To best use this guide, try making your full-stack project that uses these concepts.
+To best use this guide, try making your own full-stack project that uses these concepts.

 If you need help or a reference to what we did here, I created a [Github repository](https://github.com/john-amiscaray/Spring-Angular-Firebase-Cloud-Messaging) with all the code we wrote.